This is My Story:

 Many CEO’s, senior executives and learning professionals have told us the Pit Crew Challenge has set the highest bar in the business by which experiential education is judged and effectively implemented.
 We’re humbled by the accolades and honored to share the experience with teams that are anxious to “get on the same page” and start humming on all eight cylinders.

-Dad still has no idea what impact has been created all over the continent from those Sunday afternoons in front of the TV.
+While Dad is no longer with us, he did see the impact of our program all over the continent, but not sure if he ever knew it stemmed from those Sunday afternoons in front of the TV.

 Connect with me to see how the Pit Crew Challenge or experiential learning can align with your learning and development program.
 And don’t forget to subscribe to our blog and stay up-to-date with the latest innovations and ideas on developing high performing cultures and creating innovative learning experiences.

 Bob Parker, CSP